sauliuz/amokjs/README.md

 #####Use

 Once your mock API is successfully uploaded to Apigee you can make API request to it and get mocked responses.

+Mock API will serve you response content from matching files in the */node/routes/responses* directory.
+For example if you send API request to *yourapi.com/mock-api/xml* mock will serve response from file named *xml* in */node/routes/responses*.
+As simple as that.

+Here are couple of headers this mock project supports:

+* x-mock-response-code request header allows developers to request custom HTTP response code from mock API
+* x-mock-type header allows developers to have multiple similar response files with different subnames.
+For example if *x-mock-type: _error1* header is supplied mock API will try to serve response from *filename_error1* file.

-Here are example curl comands to test mock API installed on [free Apigee Edge](https://accounts.apigee.com/accounts/sign_up) organization:
+Here are example few curl comands to test the mock API installed on [free Apigee Edge](https://accounts.apigee.com/accounts/sign_up) organization:

 	curl -XPOST 'http://importantorganization-test.apigee.net/mock-api/html'